Duggar Drama: Dillards Still Lashing Out At Santa, And Who Exactly Is Derick’s ‘Maneater?’

 A photo posted by AmyRachelleKing (@amyrachelleking) on

-She’s even said that Jim Bob Duggar’s daughters aren’t allowed to visit her lest she corrupt them.
+She’s even said that Jim Bob Duggar’s daughters aren’t allowed to visit her lest she corrupts them.

-She’s definitely a person close to the Duggar family, whose relationship is front-and-center at the moment, and whose premarital sex life in particular is a matter where her beliefs diverge from those of the larger Duggar family.
+She’s definitely a person close to the Duggar family, whose relationship is front-and-center at the moment, and whose premarital sex life, in particular, is a matter where her beliefs diverge from those of the larger Duggar family.

-(Though whether the definition of ‘adultery’ includes premarital sex might come down to semantics and beliefs, we know the Duggar family has very strict stances on this, and that Jim Bob Duggar’s kids are not permitted to even kiss before marriage.)
+(Though whether the definition of “adultery” includes premarital sex might come down to semantics and beliefs, we know the Duggar family has very strict stances on this, and that Jim Bob Duggar’s kids are not permitted to even kiss before marriage.)

 She’s also gotten a couple of shots in at the Duggar family already — On Friday night’s episode, she said, “I was the ‘rebel’ Duggar.
 I wore pants.”
 According to ET, she’s also revealed that a family member — unnamed, leaving viewers to speculate — physically attacked her.

-These are all reasons that any Duggar family member might be lashing out at Amy at the moment, and the timing especially calls her to mind — but the tweet could also have been about another acquaintance, or a stranger on the street.
+These are all reasons that any Duggar family member might be lashing out at Amy at the moment, and the timing especially calls her to mind — but the tweet could also have been about another acquaintance or a stranger on the street.
 Like Amy Duggar King did with her anecdote about being attacked, Derick Dillard left it open to speculation.